Posted by marilynch

+[Update: for Monterey County Bike Month 2014, click here.]
 As Monterey Bay Unified Air Pollution Control District knows, there are many ways to celebrate Bike Week / Bike Month in the Monterey Bay region.
 Below you’ll find activities in Monterey County for 2013.
-For future dates, see Master Calendar for Bicycling Monterey County.

 Even after April-May 2013 has passed, by skimming the below, you’ll learn a lot about the Monterey County bike scene–including many activities that happen year-round.
 Scroll to the end to find more bike things to do!

 The calendar here does not even include all the biking activities in Monterey County!
 Also see calendars of Monterey Off Road Cycling Association and Velo Club Monterey (and regularly scheduled rides list) for just some of what else is happening.
 Then look over the Bicycling Monterey website for more.